+The TOE consists of one or more switches and includes the Cisco NX-OS software.
 The TOE has two or more network interfaces and is connected to at least one internal and one external network.
-The Cisco IOS-XE configuration determines how packets are handled to and from the TOE's network interfaces.
+The Cisco NX-OS configuration determines how packets are handled to and from the TOE's network interfaces.
 The switch configuration will determine how traffic flows received on an interface will be handled.
 Typically, packet flows are passed through the internetworking device and forwarded to their configured destination.

-In addition, if the Cisco Catalyst Industrial Ethernet 9300 Rugged Series Switches are to be remotely administered, then the management workstation must be connected to an internal network.
-SSHv2 is used to securely connect to the switch.
-An external syslog server is used to store audit records, where IPsec is used to secure the transmission of the records.
+If the TOE is to be remotely administered, then the management workstation must be connected to an internal network and SSHv2 must be used to securely connect to the TOE.
+Audit records are stored locally and are also remotely backed up to a remote syslog server.
 If these servers are used, they must be attached to the internal (trusted) network.
-The internal (trusted) network is meant to be separated effectively from unauthorized individuals and user traffic, one that is in a controlled environment where implementation of security policies can be enforced.
+The internal (trusted) network is meant to be separated effectively from unauthorized individuals and user traffic; one that is in a controlled environment where implementation of security policies can be enforced.